stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/README.md

 ## Not Working:

-Keyboard Display Brightness keys F11/F12 (use FN+S / FN+B instead)
+-Keyboard Display Brightness keys F11/F12 (use FN+S / FN+B instead)
  - these can be changed in Keyboard Shortcut Settings

-Wake From Sleep
+-Wake From Sleep
  - I have created two apps PostPowerPerf and LockSleep
  - These apps handle Power Settings
  - PostPowerPerf must be run anytime after setup